 Luke manages the administrative functions of the school.
 He holds a BA in Art History from Davidson College, an MA Ed. from Antioch University and an Ed.D (pending dissertation) from the University of Toledo.
 His Waldorf experience includes teaching stints at Pine Hill Waldorf School in New Hampshire, Ashwood Waldorf School in Maine and Cape Ann Waldorf School in Massachusetts, where he served as Executive Committee Chair, College of Teachers Chair, Faculty Chair, Pedagogical Chair, Evaluation Committee Chair and as a member of the Board of Trustees.
 In addition to his work with Waldorf education, Luke’s career included teaching in the Sylvania Schools public school district in Ohio.
 Luke is a die-hard Red Sox fan.

-Kevin Rooney, Treasurer & Chair of Finance Committee
+Claire Howard, Treasurer & Chair of the Finance Committee

-Michael Rosenthal, Vice President & Chair of Permanent Campus Committee
+Michael Rosenthal, Chair of the Permanent Campus Committee

 Frances Vig, Faculty Trustee

-Sherri is a psychotherapist in private practice with offices in Hyde Park, Lakeview and Evanston.
+Sherri is a psychotherapist in private practice with offices in Hyde Park and Lakeview.
 Sherri specializes in working with graduate students who are managing mental health issues while completing dissertations.
 Sherri holds a Masters in English Literature from the University of Chicago and a Masters in Social Work from Loyola University.
 In addition to more than 20 years work as a psychotherapist, in 2003, Sherri and her husband co-founded Chewy Software LLC, a premier developer of educational and entertainment software.

 Robert Wild, Vice President of the Board of Trustees & Chair of the Audit Committee